plast-lab/doop/README.md

 For a variety of benchmarks, you could clone (or download) the [doop-benchmarks](https://bitbucket.org/yanniss/doop-benchmarks) repository.

 One important directory in that repository is `JREs`.
 It can be used for the `DOOP_PLATFORMS_LIB` environment variable.
 It contains certain java library files for different JRE versions, necessary for analysis purposes.
 If you would like to provide a custom DOOP_PLATFORMS_LIB directory (e.g., to run analyses using different minor versions), you should follow the same file structure.
 For example, in order to analyze with JRE version 1.6, you need a `jre1.6` directory containing at least `jce.jar`, `jsse.jar` and `rt.jar`.
 In order to run an an analysis on an android apk ideally you could create a link to your android sdk installation.
 The currently supported structure is Android/Sdk/.
-Use the `--platforms-lib` option to overwrite the default behavior.

 ## Running Doop